jjones203/architecture_kata/solution/adr/04-chats.md

 The full interaction will occur inside the Hey, Blue! platform for the safety of both the civilian and police officer.
 The chat between these two users will be temporary; it will be disabled after an interaction has concluded or a period of inactivity.
 Records of the chat will be kept as required by local jurisdiction.

+## Considered Options
+Alternatively, the Hey, Blue! interface might simply display an officer's location to civilian users in the area.
+This would allow civilians to seek out the officer for interaction.
+However, this might be impractical in areas where officers patrol by car, and it does not ensure that the interactions only occur in locations where both parties feel safe.

 ## Consequences

 ### Pros